r0han99/pyramid/README.md

 ## Description

-The **pyramid** utility creates  and visualises your ongoing or upcoming project directories like a **stack-structure** where, your current most
+The **pyramid** utility creates  and visualises your ongoing and anticipated project directories like a **stack-structure** where, your current most
 frequently used project directory paths(absolute) are pushed into the
 stack and then can be frequently changed into any of those directories for furthur work which is one of the 'n' other efficient things that this utility can handle.